 January: A New Ingredient for a New Year

 Pick a new ingredient that you’ve been wanting to try… and cook or bake up a new recipe in the new year.
 Are you curious about nutritional yeast, fish sauce, matcha, teff – or maybe even ugli fruit?
-Show us how you’re cooking with something new (to you!) in 2016.
+Show us how you’re cooking with something new (to you!)

 I’ll be honest, it was HARD to narrow it down to just one new ingredient that I wanted to cook with, but I decided to take a look at fennel.
+Here are the answers to some of the most common questions when it comes to cooking fennel:

 For some reason, I’ve been wanting to do some experimenting with fennel for quite some time.
 I’ve only cooked it once before several years ago in a recipe from my aunt that I remember loving, but have not remade.

 So, I wanted to take this recipe back to basics and just look at HOW we cook fennel.
 Sometimes, when I see a new-to-me item at the store, the biggest question I have is how to cook it.
 If I’m cooking something new, I want to make sure that I do it the right way because I’m afraid that if I don’t it may not taste good.
-Anyone else have that fear?
+Does anyone else have that fear?

 Fennel may look a little intimidating, but I can assure you it is delicious and easy to use.
+Here are the answers to some of the most common questions when it comes to cooking fennel:

 How do I use fennel?